emmawalshdev/kaytea_art/README.md

     heroku git:remote -a <heroku app name>
     git push heroku master
     ```
-  * You're app should now be deployed to Heroku.
+  * Your app should now be deployed to Heroku.

   * As a final step, The AWS bucket [can be linked to the project](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) and COLLECTSTATIC can be re-enabled.
-This will gather all static files including media, CSS and js files.
+This will gather all static files including media, CSS, and js files.

 9. The website has now been successfully deployed.